For Hispanic/Latinx Students Abroad:

-According to NAFSA data from the 2012-2013 academic year, the percentage of Hispanic/Latin@ American students who study abroad is not proportional to the number who are pursuing an undergraduate education.
-While Hispanic and Latin@ students represent 15% of post-secondary enrollment in the United States, only 7.6% of American students abroad are Hispanic/Latin@.
+Gaddi Vasquez, the first Hispanic Director of the Peace Corps, tells a story while abroad where people said he didn’t look like an American.
+He says studying abroad is a chance to showcase the diversity of the United States.
+The percentage of Hispanic/Latinx American students who study abroad is not proportional to the number who are pursuing an undergraduate education.
 Geneseo is dedicated to increasing diversity abroad and providing opportunities for all students to pursue an international education.
-This page is a compilation of information and resources for Hispanic/Latin@ students interested in studying abroad.
+This page is a compilation of information and resources for Hispanic/Latinx students interested in studying abroad.

 Why Study Abroad?

 Study abroad is a great opportunity for students to gain new perspectives and unique experiences.
 An international education allows students to develop a deeper understanding of other cultures, increase their foreign language skills, and build maturity and self-confidence.
 Students can satisfy major requirements or earn elective credit while abroad.